 Breast cancer awareness month has just gotten underway, which means the Great Pink Push is being unleashed.
 The cancer industry will shift into overdrive, urging women everywhere to get their mammogram screenings as they beg for cash donations for breast cancer research.
 All the while providing little in the way of practical preventative tips and tools that women can use to avoid this common form of cancer.

-As an informed, health-savvy individual, you probably want to know what you need to look for right now in order to nip breast cancer in the bud.
-Instead of trying to deal with it after you’ve already been diagnosed – which hopefully will never happen!
+As an informed, health-savvy individual, you probably want to know what signs that you have breast cancer you need to be on the lookout for, in order to nip breast cancer in the bud.
+Instead of having to deal with the weight of a cancer diagnosis after it’s progressed – which hopefully will never happen!
 We’ve compiled a list of five early warning breast cancer signs, most of which are rarely talked about in the media.
-Learn these signs as part of your preventative arsenal to stay ahead of the game.
+Learn these breast cancer symptoms and signs as part of your preventative arsenal to stay ahead of the game.

 The most common way that conventional doctors look for breast cancer in women is to identify lumps in the breast.
 They most often do this with mammogram x-rays.
-This offer physicians a basic roadmap for navigating the terrain of breast tissue, allowing them to pinpoint any lumps, masses, or other questionable abnormalities that might point to a malignancy.
+This offer physicians a basic roadmap for navigating the terrain of breast tissue, which they believe allows them to pinpoint any lumps, masses, or other questionable abnormalities that might point to a malignancy.

 A better option, if you choose to undergo routine cancer screenings, is thermography.
 This unique screening method allows doctors to not only look for unusual lumps or growths, but also identify whether or not angiogenesis is taking place within the breast tissue.
 This is a much stronger and more accurate indicator that breast cancer may be present.